sherlyhu00/zhuowenzheng.github.io/index.md

 ### Tongji University
 **SITP(Student Innovation Training Program)**
-**Need Predication of Sharing Bicycle based on LSTM Neural Network/Research, Member**
+*Need Predication of Sharing Bicycle based on LSTM Neural Network/Research*, Member
 Oct 2019 - Mar 2021
 ·Optimized the structure and parameters of the model based on time and space features with accuracy improvement from 60% to 80%+
 ·Classified datasets combining with interdisciplinary research methods (e.g. biological methods)